sondreluc/react-under-the-hood/chapters/chapter_2.md

 });
 ```

-Now that we have a `HelloWorld` component, we can use it anywhere we like.
 Above we created a new `Header` component that is reusing the `HelloWorld` component.
-No need for partials or any other complicated error prone templating abstraction.
-Here we have the accessibility of templates with the power of JavaScript.
-You can write your whole app in JavaScript and function calls that look like markup, allowing you to clearly refactor without worrying about breaking your templates of vice versa.
+Instead of using a template partial, we can simply reuse components anywhere we like.
+We have the accessibility of templates with the power of JavaScript.
+You can write your whole app in JavaScript and function calls that look like markup, allowing you to clearly refactor without worrying about breaking your templates or vice versa.

 But this is still a pretty small example without any data, state, or behavior.
-Let's dive into how React thinks about all those things
+Let's dive into how React thinks about all those things.

-### All Data Binding Abstractions Leak
+### Data Binding

 User interfaces are very difficult to build due to the amount of state found in it.
 State is the root of all evil.
 All this state in user interfaces intertwines to create a complex system that is very difficult for humans to understand.